 Throughout much of human history, most civilizations maintained their own unique method of dating.
 These dating systems usually began their counts from either a significant event (e.g. an earthquake) or an important ruler.
 For example, the ancient Babylonians dated events starting from the first year of Nabonassar, their first ruler.
 The Babylonian "Year 1" on their calendar corresponds to our date of 747 B.C.
 What is the basis, however, for the modern dating system in use by most of the world?

 The date abbreviations we are all familiar with are B.C. and A.D.
 The letters "A.D." stand for the Anno Domini dating system.
 It is the creation of a Catholic monk seeking to compute when the church's Easter festival occurred.
 The starting point of the calendar system is the year of Jesus' birth.
 Years that occur AFTER the birth of Jesus were labeled "A.D.," which is short for a Medieval Latin term meaning "In the year of our Lord."
-The designation of years occurring BEFORE Jesus’ birth as "B.C.," which means before Christ, did not come into general use until several years after the monk's death.
-The widespread use of this Christ-centered system did not occur until sometime after 800 A.D.
+The designation of years occurring BEFORE Jesus' birth as "B.C.," which means before Christ, did not come into general use until several years after the monk's death.
+The widespread use of this Christ-centered system, which would affect how the Bible is dated, did not occur until sometime after 800 A.D.

 Dates before Christ's birth start with 1 B.C. while years after it begin with 1 A.D.
 Given this information, it is logical to conclude that Jesus's birth happened in year 0.
 Over the years, however, research has shown that the initial calculations determining the year of Jesus' birth are off by anywhere from one to six years!
 Many historians and researchers today believe our Savior's birth took place in 5 B.C.
 Since, however, the current calendar system has been in use for hundreds of years, no one has seriously suggested renumbered years to reflect the findings of such research.